1

 Milk Production primarily involves the process of collecting and processing milk, often in specialized facilities.
 Dairy Farm Workers perform hands-on animal care, feeding, and milking on farms.
 While both roles are essential in the dairy industry, Milk Production emphasizes the technical and processing aspects, whereas Dairy Farm Workers focus on daily farm operations and animal management.

-What is the highest salary in the dairy industry?
+What jobs are available in the dairy industry?

-What are the key skills and qualifications needed to thrive in Milk Production, and why are they important?
+What are the key skills and qualifications needed to thrive in milk production?

 To thrive in Milk Production, you need knowledge of animal husbandry, basic dairy science, and safe food handling, often supported by experience or vocational training in agriculture.
 Familiarity with milking machinery, herd management software, and sanitation protocols is typically required.
 Attention to detail, strong work ethic, and effective teamwork are valuable soft skills in this role.
 These skills and qualities ensure high-quality milk output, animal well-being, and compliance with safety and quality standards.